Introducing the 4 financial statements

 By reviewing these documents, auditors can render an independent and informed opinion on the company’s finances.

-What are the most important metrics derived from company financial statements?
+Key metrics derived from company financial statements

 While financial statements give you a wealth of information at a glance, their true value to the CFO and other executives expands beyond a basic temperature check of the finances.
+They are a starting point for various other analyses.

 Sales